kankaniakshat185/low-latency-matching-engine/public_docs/adr/0022-cached-best-tick-and-flat-cancellation-index.md

 | Heavy Cancels | **+97.1%** | +243% |
 | Worst Case | **+100.6%** | +149% |

-Every workload roughly doubled or better on top of 3.0 — including Worst Case, which is the headline result here: 3.0's −10.3% regression on that workload is not just recovered, it's overcorrected into the single largest relative gain of the three.
+Every workload roughly doubled or better on top of 3.0 — including Worst Case, which is the headline result here: 3.0's −10.3% regression on that workload is not just recovered, it's overcorrected into a +100.6% gain, the biggest reversal of the three (Random's +122.3% is the largest gain outright, but it didn't start from a regression).
 Trade counts matched all prior versions on every workload.

 The standing hypothesis metric keeps moving in the same direction it has all through Phase 4 — the Worst-Case/Random-Prices throughput ratio: **1.719 → 1.552 → 1.204 → 1.086** across 1.0/2.0/3.0/4.0 (this run).
 Four versions in, the two workloads that started nearly a factor of two apart are now within 9% of each other.